Updated 8/31/2025

 The results are attractive (see above), with menus that will be familiar to any SPSS users and with many options.
 Copying and pasting output is cleverly done; right-click on a section of output, and you can paste it into Word as a nicely formatted table.
 Paste into BBEdit, and it will be plain-text, formatted with spaces.
 There are three built in plot themes.

-The online (cloud) version is also very responsive.
+The online (cloud) version is responsive and free.

 Syntax mode shows the R syntax for each menu command, helping you to learn it or to make scripts to reproduce the same actions over and over, ... except for importing data.
 Data can be imported in numerous ways, including SPSS, SAS, and Stata files.
 It supports variable labels but not value labels at all.
 In the past, not checked recently, export from Jamovi to SPSS resulted in errors on some data files as the number of characters in some fields was not correctly marked.